RUAN0007/blockchain_view/README.md

 * Firstly, the script will invoke solidity compiler `solr` to compile the code into the EVM bytecode and ABI (Line 14-17 of `deploy.js`).
 ABI is similar to a functional interface.
 * Then, the scrirpt will contact Node 1 `http://0.0.0.0:22000` in Quorum and fetch for its account key.
 * THe deployment request is organized into a transaction signed by the key and sent to Node 1.
 Node 1 will submit the transaction for consensus.
+* During the consensus, each peer will execute the `constructor()` method in `simplestorage.sol`.
+The method will set `deployer` to the transaction/message sender, which the account of Node 1.
 * After the consensus, the script will receive the contract address from the txn receipt.
 Together with the above ABI, the address will be pesisted to a file `simplestorage.json`.
 This file with ABI and contract address will be loaded later for invocation or query.

 ### Invoke the transaction
-* Invoke the contract at Node 2 to set the value to 88
+* Invoke the contract at Node 2 with its account key to set the value to 88
 ```
 node invoke.js http://0.0.0.0:22001 simplestorage.json set 88
 ```